ragundo/exportmaps/docs/raw_maps.md

 ## What are raw maps?
 Raw maps are binary files with data from DF.
-A drainage raw map, for example, will contain only the drainages value for each world position.
+A drainage raw map, for example, will contain only the drainage value for each world position.
 They're not graphical images, so you can't open them with a image viewer.
 To open them you need a hex viewer.

 ## What are they used for?